jasonzissman/jasonzissman.github.io/_posts/2019-01-12-imposter-syndrome.markdown

 I had worked for three years since graduation in random jobs (supermarket, recording studio, major ISP) with increasingly technical roles, always aligning myself towards a job in software development.
 After years of off-hours learning and making crappy personal websites, I finally had a title with "engineer" in it.

 But I felt totally inept at my new job.
-I didn't know *Git*.
-I wasn't familiar with Macs or *iOS development*.
-Everyone else was busy implementing *Hazelcast* and reading up on *Chef* while I was wasting half a day on a typo in a unit test.
+I didn't know Git.
+I wasn't familiar with Macs or iOS development.
+Everyone else was busy implementing Hazelcast and reading up on Chef while I was [wasting hours on a typo in a unit test](https://jasonzissman.github.io/software/career/development/2019/01/24/when-i-overrode-assertEquals.html){:target="_blank"}.
 I wondered why we weren't writing red/black trees and designing algorithms to traverse mazes all day like in college.

 I felt like I was still a cashier who lied his way into a programming job.